 The School of Arts and Science is designed to provide a highly selective liberal arts program.
 It seeks to attract a student body of high promise and ability from throughout the United States and the international community.
 Its mission is to engage in significant and innovative research, scholarship, and creative expression in the humanities, natural sciences, technology and social sciences; to offer distinguished, well-taught programs of undergraduate and graduate education in the liberal arts and sciences; and to foster service to society overall.

 The School of Arts and Sciences is a place where dreams are shaped, relationships created and excellence achieved.

-The major goals of the School of Arts and Sciences are to:
+The School of Arts and Sciences is committed to these values: